tarekkhaled/detect-social-distance/README.md

 We use yolo3 for object detection , Yolo return boxes have (width, height) ,(center x , center y) for every boundary box .

 '''
-_Note :: for testing you should download (yolo3.weights) from this link: https://pjreddie.com/media/files/yolov3.weights , and locate it in approach1/backend , then open App.exe
+_Note :: for testing you should download (yolo3.weights) from this link: https://pjreddie.com/media/files/yolov3.weights , and locate it in backend , then open App.exe
 '''
 #### Calibration :